 Emily received a Doctor of Musical Arts degree from the University of Colorado in Vocal Performance and Pedagogy, and holds additional degrees from Northwestern University, Manhattan School of Music and Yale University.
 While at the University of Colorado, Emily served as Assistant Conductor/Chorus Master on several productions, including Ned Rorem's "Our Town," which won third prize in the NOA competition.
 She also taught a new class on Opera Role Preparation, and presented her work on developing the class at the 2013 National Opera Association Conference.
 Emily was honored to be chosen as a 2014 NATS Intern, where she worked with Mary Saunders Barton on musical theatre techniques.

 Emily is currently the head of the voice area at University of California, Santa Cruz, where she teaches individual lessons and vocal repertoire.
 Her students have placed in the NATS Student Auditions, and performed at Cabrillo Stage and Opera San Jose.
-She conducted a reduced version of Hansel and Gretel at UCSC in 2016, and is the current conductor of the Temple Beth-El choir in Aptos, CA. She currently serves as the VP-Recitals on the Board of the San Francisco Bay Area Chapter of NATS.
+She conducted a reduced version of Hansel and Gretel at UCSC in 2016, and is the current conductor of Santa Cruz’s Fiat Musica and the Temple Beth-El choir in Aptos, CA. She currently serves as the VP-Recitals on the Board of the San Francisco Bay Area Chapter of NATS.
 Emily also has a private studio in Santa Cruz, and gives frequent masterclasses and choral clinics in the Bay Area.